leterDieu/Stellarity-mcoc/mkdocs/docs/items/dragonblade.md

 </div>

 ## Obtaining
-After defeating the Ender Dragon for the first time, the Dragonblade will spawn stuck in the [Altar of The Accursed](../mechanics/altar_of_the_accursed).
+After defeating the Ender Dragon for the first time, the Dragonblade spawns stuck in the [Altar of The Accursed](../mechanics/altar_of_the_accursed).
 It can be picked up by anyone with right-click.

 Only one Dragonblade generates on each world, making it the rarest item in the entire datapack.

 ## Usage
-Hitting enemies inflicts Dragon Stacks.
-The amount of Stacks an enemy has at the given moment is represented by a purple sphere above their head - brighter color is equal to more stacks.
-After inflicting 3 Stacks in total, player can sneak while holding the sword to trigger a powerful punch.
-Stacks are reset after 16 seconds have passed or after a succesful punch.
+Attacking enemies inflicts Dragon Stacks.
+After inflicting 3 Stacks are inflicted, player can sneak while holding the Dragonblade to perform a powerful punch.
+Stacks are reset after 16 seconds have passed or after a punch is triggered.

 Punching warps affected entity 6.6 blocks away from the player.
 Mobs can't be warped through blocks, stopping in front of them instead.
 Punch deals 7:heart: х ₃.₅ of base damage.
-Punches have 60% armor penetration, meaning that a huge portion of the damage completely ignores enemy armor.
+Punches have 70% armor penetration, meaning that a huge portion of the damage completely ignores enemy armor.

 Punched enemies will also have Weakness I applied to them for 7 seconds, on top of being stunned for 1 second.
 Stunned mobs are unable to move, but it doesn't prevent them form jumping or attacking with ranged weapons.
+Additionaly, punched mob will be cursed with [Voided I](../mechanics/status_effects#voided) for the next 6 seconds.

 If an enemy is punched into blocks, the damage is boosted to 24:heart: x ₁₂.
 The duration of Weakness is also increased to 11 seconds and punched mobs are stunned for 2 seconds.
 Enemies nearby punched mob take 4:heart::heart: splash damage, while also being afflicted with Weakness I for 3 seconds.